 Although the Bluetooth connection works very well, we are struggling to understand the need for a wireless pair of open-back headphones; particularly if the design makes them unsuitable for commuting or listening in communal areas.

 Overall, we feel the Grado GW100s are designed for a fairly niche market of audiophiles who crave a wide, natural sound, and who do the majority of their music listening at home.
 If that sounds like you, you will probably love the Grado GW100s.
 If not, you may want to look at closed-back models instead.

-You, like everyone else, probably wants a set of headphones that nails the tricky blend of design, useful features and incredible sound.
+You, like everyone else, probably wants a set of on-ear headphones that nail the tricky blend of design, useful features and incredible sound.
 You might think that you need to flush your savings to enjoy such a pair of cans.
-Protip: you don't.
+Pro tip: you don't.

 The Audio-Technica ATH-S200BT are a well-built, great-sounding, long-lasting pair of headphones.
 Their features constantly outweigh their modest price and we can’t get enough of that 40-hour battery life.
 While technological advancements usually mean a premium price, that's just not the case with the Audio-Technica ATH-S200BT.

 Adidas won't be the first name that comes to mind when you're thinking of buying new headphones, even if you're the sporty type.
 Despite that, the Adidas RPT-01 running headphones shouldn't be overlooked.